is bedtime fading an effective strategy?

 1. Start by understanding how much total sleep your child does best with overnight.
 Sometimes it's less than we think, especially if they are still taking long naps.
 Track a week or so to find their "normal" sleep needs where they function well and seem well rested.

 2. Take what you've gathered through noting bedtimes.
 So if they tend to need 10 hours overnight and naturally wake at 6:30am, you want to aim for an 8:30 bedtime.
-If you are currently starting your bedtime routine at 7pm, this is likely much too early.
+If you are currently starting your bedtime routine at 7pm, this is likely much too early for them.

 3. Note the time your child actually falls asleep most nights.
 Then start your bedtime routine 15 minutes or so before that.
 For this example, say the child isn't actually falling asleep until 9pm even though the routine starts at 7.
 Start the routine at 8:45, and aim for them to fall asleep much more quickly and with less fight.
 They still fall asleep around 9.